gladiopeace/powerwall_display/README.md

 `$ sudo crontab -e`

-Add the following line at the end of the file and save afterwards:
+Add the following line at the end of the file and save afterwards (adjust the path to wherever you cloned this repository to):

- `*/10 07-18 * * *  /home/pi/powerwall.sh &`
+ `*/10 07-18 * * *  /home/pi/powerwall_display/powerwall.sh &`

 ## Creating the Powerwall model